-We classify our programs as in the discovery stage of development when we are synthesizing and testing PROTAC protein degraders to evaluate degradation of the selected target, differential biology compared to inhibitors, and proof of concept pharmacodynamics and efficacy in vivo.
-A program advances to the lead optimization stage when we have identified a lead PROTAC protein degrader that demonstrates promising activity in in vitro and in vivo biological models relative to defined criteria.
-In the lead optimization stage, we are working to optimize the PROTAC protein degraders for a desired profile, including degradation potency, selectivity, drug metabolism and pharmacokinetics, pharmacodynamic activity and in vivo efficacy, and we have begun characterizing preclinical tolerability and toxicology.
-A program enters the IND-enabling stage once we are performing studies intended to support the submission of an investigational new drug, or IND, application, including expanded toxicology, drug product optimization and IND documentation preparation.
+We classify our programs as in the exploratory stage of development when we are synthesizing and testing PROTAC protein degraders to evaluate degradation of the selected target, differential biology compared to inhibitors, and proof of concept pharmacodynamics and efficacy in vivo.
+A program advances to the research stage when we have identified a lead PROTAC protein degrader that demonstrates promising activity in in vitro and in vivo biological models relative to defined criteria.
+In the research stage, we are working to optimize the PROTAC protein degraders for a desired profile, including degradation potency, selectivity, drug metabolism and pharmacokinetics, pharmacodynamic activity and in vivo efficacy, and we have begun characterizing preclinical tolerability and toxicology.
+A program enters the IND-enabling stage once we are performing studies intended to support the submission of an IND application, including expanded toxicology, drug product optimization and IND documentation preparation.